tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Filters.md

 Let's go a bit deeper into the types of analysis that we can do with CJA.
 To do that we'll build some Filters that allow us to look at Sessions and break them into different types of sessions.
       - The data we're working with has Web Analytics data as well as Call Center data and some CRM data.
-We want to break the "Sessions" metric apart so we can see Web Sessions, Call Sessions and Sessions where a customer touches both Web and Call (Cross-Channel Sessions).
+We want to break the "Sessions" metric apart so we can see Web Sessions, Call Sessions, and Sessions where a customer touches both Web and Call (Cross-Channel Sessions).

 1. We'll do this by creating some Filters we can then apply against the data as well as use in metrics.
       - Click the + sign below the Panel we were working on to create a new Panel.